FIREWALL-cafe/firewall-client-server/SETUP.md

 ```
 sudo diskutil eject /dev/disk2
 ```
+7. Log in to the RPI and move through config sequence.

+### Setup wireless router
+1. Connect the wireless router to power, and connect to its network.
+2. On a TP-Link router, access http://tplinkwifi.net to log in as admin (pw: `admin`).
+3. Replace default password.
+4. Go to Quick Setup > Client.
+Give the device a static IP.
+5. Connect Ethernet cable to bottom of router, and plug into Ethernet switch.
+6. Plug RPI into Ethernet switch.
+7. Test connection to the Internet.

 ### Hardware
 - In Chrome Extensions, ensure Firewall Cafe is installed and enabled.
 The proxy our extension enforces passes Google traffic through a VPN connection.